-When it comes to bump steer, if your like most Racers, you have a sneaking suspicion that bump steer could be important, but havn't got to sourcing a bump steer gauge and working out how to use it yet.
+When it comes to bump steer, if your like most racers, you have a sneaking suspicion that bump steer could be important, but havn't got to checking your car yet.

 With our new course, "Bump Steer Made Easy", a mirror, and a simple laser you can buy from the hardware store, you have everything you need to check your bump steer.
 Then, to fix your bump steer, follow our practical advice as to how to do just that,.

 Adding to our problems with bump steer, many of us now race independent rear suspension cars, where live rear axle once ruled.
-In changing anything for racing, for example ride height, It is interesting to see what affect the change has on the bump steer curve.
+In changing anything affecting the suspension geometry, for example ride height, it's interesting to see what affect the change has on the bump steer curve.

 Regular workshops and alignment shops don't do bumpsteer.
 Specialist racing services might - but at what cost?
 Are they accurate?
 How accurate do they need to be?

-With our instructions, using a simple single point laser to check your bump steer is incredibly easy and straight forward.
+With our instructions, checking your bump steer is incredibly easy and straight forward.

 There's been a lot written about bump steer, most of it not helpfull.
 One race car engineering book I have devotes 14 pages to the subject!
 Give us a break.
 Bump Steer Made Easy is all you need to know about bump steer.
 We'll show you basic wheel aligment know-how, so you can measure to the accuracy required, and then interpet the results, just by watching the laser point on the target.
 (Forget about writing down a bunch of numbers.)